VTV5

-VTV5 is a Vietnamese state-owned television network aimed at ethnic minorities and sports in Vietnam.
+VTV5 is a television channel for ethnic minorities of Vietnam Television, tasked with transmitting information and policies of the Party and State to ethnic minority communities.
+The channel's main content includes news programs, programs in ethnic minority languages with Vietnamese subtitles, and cultural, educational, and entertainment programs produced under the direction of the Center for Ethnic and Rural Communication.

 Since 2016, VTV5 has expanded its programs through its operated-and-owned local channels under the VTV5 banner.
-The first was VTV5 Southwest, which relaunched in 2016, originally belonged to Vietnam Television Center in Can Tho.
-The second is VTV5 Central Highlands, which broadcasts programs aimed at the Central Highlands minorities.
+The first was VTV5 Southwest, which relaunched in 2016, originally belonging to Vietnam Television Center in Can Tho.
+The second is VTV5 Central Highlands, which broadcasts programs aimed at ethnic minorities residing in the Central Highlands.

-Although the main broadcast of VTV5 is for ethnic groups, several sports events and football matches are also live on VTV5.
-These sports content are also shown on VTV2.
+Although the main broadcast of VTV5 is directed towards ethnic minorities, several sports events (e.g. football matches) and movie series have also been spotted being broadcast on the channel in Vietnamese, during the time periods not reserved for ethnic minority languages.